Volcanic ashes. Acid rain. And now massive boulders? All the calamities Hawaii is facing

 Volcanic ashes

-What we're looking at: Kilauea has been erupting more or less continuously for years, but earthquakes and lava breakouts kicked off in the past couple of weeks.
+What we're looking at: Kilauea has been erupting almost continuously for years, but earthquakes and lava breakouts kicked off in the past couple of weeks.
 Now there's increased activity in the summit's Halemaumau crater.

 Just this Wednesday, there was an explosion that sent a huge column of ash above the crater.